-The USF School of Law will begin accepting applications for Fall 2015 in mid-September.
 The admissions committee will not review an application until the law school has received all required documentation.
 Applicants are encouraged to submit all supporting documents, including recommendations and appraisal forms, as soon as possible.
-Applicants are considered in the order that completed applications are submitted; because the admissions committee uses a rolling admission system and typically begins the review process in December, applicants whose files are completed late in the application cycle may jeopardize their chances for admission.
+Applicants are considered in the order that completed applications are submitted; because the admissions committee uses a rolling admission system and typically begins the review process in October, applicants whose files are completed late in the application cycle may jeopardize their chances for admission.

 Learn more about these specific application processes:

 Applications for first-year students are accepted for the fall semester only.
 Applicants must indicate on the application form whether they are applying for the full-time or part-time program.

 Dual Degree Applicants — MBA/MUPA